/cripcycles

 Now dim the lights, mute your assumptions, and press play.

-To build ramps between past and present—Each story is a time-travel episode—less DeLorean, more powerchair—where the curb cuts, we overlook today trace back to rebellions we skimmed over.
+To build ramps between past and present—Each story is a time-travel episode, less DeLorean, more powerchair, where the curb cuts we overlook today trace back to rebellions we skipped over.

 To prove access is a plot device, not a prop—Inclusive design isn’t a charitable subplot; it’s the main action sequence.
-For folks like me, the real boss fight isn’t some cinematic villain—it’s an interpreter who never shows… and I’m still expected to play.
+For folks like me, the real boss fight isn’t some cinematic villain, it’s an American Sign Language interpreter who never shows.
+And I’m still expected to play.

 So, roll the camera, slate the take, and adjust your focus.
 The following pages might make you laugh uncomfortably or might piss you off.
 You might Google a footnote and realize it’s painfully true.
 Either reaction means it’s working as intended.